-Understanding the overarching academic and legal framework that informs your antiracism and social justice lens
+Understanding the overarching academic and legal framework that informs your anti-racism and social justice lens Choose this workshop if you want to...

-• gain a clear understanding of CRT's history, purpose, and key tenets;

-• separate fact from fiction in the ongoing debates and politicization surrounding CRT;
+- gain a clear understanding of CRT's history, purpose, and key tenets; - separate fact from fiction in the ongoing debates and politicization surrounding CRT; - explore how CRT informs educational research, civil rights, and union work.

-- explore how CRT informs educational research, civil rights, and union work. - While the previous workshops provide the tools to recognize, challenge, and interrupt systemic racism, this session offers a more sophisticated lens to enhance that work.
+While the previous workshops provide the tools to recognize, challenge, and interrupt systemic racism, this session offers a more sophisticated lens to enhance that work.
 Critical Race Theory (CRT) is scholarly framework that captures the intersection between race, law, and systemic inequality.
 Participants will explore CRT's origins, key tenets, and real-world applications.
 Because CRT began as a legal and academic framework, it is easily misinterpreted (especially by its political opponents).
 This workshop unpacks those misconceptions and clarifies CRT's true purpose-to offer high-level understanding of the oppressive structures we seek to change.